List of Futurama characters: Amy Wong

-Amy Wong works as an intern at Planet Express, supposedly kept around because she shares Professor Farnsworth's blood type and doesn't notice the Professor's tendency to send his crews on suicide missions.
+Amy Kroker (née Wong) (voiced by Lauren Tom) works as an intern at Planet Express, supposedly kept around because she shares Professor Farnsworth's blood type and doesn't notice the Professor's tendency to send his crews on suicide missions.
 Her cocktail party personality and general klutziness get her in and out of trouble.
 She is the ditzy, spoiled daughter of wealthy agriculturalist-industrialist Han Chinese rancher parents who raise buggalo (a hybrid of "buffalo" and "bug") on their property, the western hemisphere of the planet Mars.
 A graduate student for most of the series' run, in season six, she earns her PhD in Applied physics from Mars University, earning her the title of Doctor.
-By the end of the series, she is the "Fonfon Ru" – the rough equivalent of a Common Law wife – of Kif Kroker, and the adoptive mother of his offspring.
+Amy is also able to fly the Planet Express ship, and will sometimes pilot the ship if Leela is unable to.
+By the end of the series, she is the "Fonfon Ru" – the rough equivalent of a Common Law wife – of Kif Kroker, and the "true" mother of his offspring; Axl, Mandy and Newt Kroker.
 Amy's stereotypically Asian meddling parents frequently pressure her to get married and give them grandchildren, which she is not eager to do.
 They are often shown to be rather unkind to their daughter, including during an incident in which Amy's father repeatedly made fun of her for being fat as a child.

 On the show, between her roles as expert technician and occasional theorist, Amy is known for being somewhat shallow, kind, and ditzy.
 When Doctor Zoidberg had lost his mind due to hormones and was forced to be tied up, she was fooled multiple times into untying him, despite the dangers.
 As she said herself, "Fool me seven times, shame on you, fool me eight or more times, shame on me."
 She uses Martian slang, which is simply American slang with altered consonants.
 Amy tends to wear rather provocative outfits.
 Her standard outfit is a midriff baring pink sweatshirt, matching sweatpants, and brown boots, with other outfits consisting of anything that reveals her navel.
 She confesses to Fry that she dresses that way to rebel against her parents; in the movie Into the Wild Green Yonder, she tells her father that she wears the sweatsuit because she knew he always wanted a son.
 When provoked, Amy can swear in poorly spoken Cantonese, such as "Aiya, da sei nei", which roughly translates to "Oh my God, I'll beat you to death".